 Master of Science Courses through Distance Education

 Students can also complete a Master of Science degree or courses towards a Master of Science degree online through our Distance Education program.
-On-line course provide students with more control over their schedule, freeing up time for work, traditional courses, or other life responsibilities.
+Online courses provide students with more control over their schedule, freeing up time for work, traditional courses, or other life responsibilities.

 How to Apply

-The application process is described online at the Office of Graduate Studies.
-All required materials (transcripts, personal statement, and recommendation letters) should be sent to the Office of Graduate Studies.
+The application process is described online at Graduate Studies.
+All required materials (transcripts, personal statement, and recommendation letters) should be sent to Graduate Studies.

 For More Information

 Questions regarding any of the School of Criminology and Criminal Justice’s Master of Science degree options can be directed to Lisa Sample, Ph.D., Masters Program Chair.